Trademark argument: Degrees of reality

 A substance is something that exists independently.
-The only thing that truly exists independently is an infinite substance for it doesn't rely on anything else for its existence.
-In this context ‘infinite substance’ means ‘God’.
+The only thing that truly exists independently is an infinite substance for it does not rely on anything else for its existence.
+In this context 'infinite substance' means 'God'.
 A finite substance can exist independently other than its reliance on an infinite substance.
-‘Substance’ does not imply ‘physical substance’ — for Descartes the body is one substance but the mind is also a substance.
+'Substance' does not imply 'physical substance'—for Descartes the body is one substance but the mind is also a substance.

-A ‘mode’ is “a way or manner in which something occurs or is experienced, expressed, or done.”
+A 'mode' is "a way or manner in which something occurs or is experienced, expressed, or done."
 In this scheme, a substance (e.g. a mind) will have an attribute (thought) and the mode might be willing or having an idea.

-The degree of reality is related to the way in which something is dependent—“Modes are logically dependent on substance; they ‘inhere in it as subject.’...
+The degree of reality is related to the way in which something is dependent—"Modes are logically dependent on substance; they 'inhere in it as subject.'...
 Created substances are not logically, but causally, dependent on God.
-They do not inhere in God as subject, but are effects of God as creator.”
+They do not inhere in God as subject, but are effects of God as creator."

-To avoid confusion, it is important to note that the degree of reality is not related to size—a bowling ball does not have more reality than a table tennis ball; a forest fire does not have more reality than a candle flame.